-The statement of cash flows have been prepared under indirect method, whereby profit or loss is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and items of income or expense associated with investing or financing cash flows.
+Cash flows are reported using the indirect method, whereby profit or loss is adjusted for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments and items of income or expense associated with investing or financing cash flows.
+The Group classifies interest paid and interest and dividend received as cash flow from operating activities.
 The cash flows from operating, investing and financing activities of the Group are segregated.
 The Group considers all highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value to be cash equivalents.

 The functional currency of the Company and its Indian subsidiaries is the Indian Rupee (₹).
 The functional currency of foreign subsidiaries is the currency of the primary economic environment in which the entity operates.
 Foreign currency transactions are recorded at exchange rates prevailing on the date of the transaction.
-Foreign currency denominated monetary assets and liabilities are retranslated at the exchange rate prevailing on the balance sheet date and exchange gains and losses arising on settlement and restatement are recognised in the statement of profit and loss.
+Foreign currency denominated monetary assets and liabilities are retranslated at the exchange rate prevailing on the dates of statement of financial position and exchange gains and losses arising on settlement and restatement are recognised in profit or loss.
 Non-monetary assets and liabilities that are measured in terms of historical cost in foreign currencies are not retranslated.